Terms and Conditions

 “Affiliate” means an entity that Controls, is Controlled by, or is under common Control with the relevant entity;

-“Agreement” means the agreement between the Provider and the Customer for the provision of the Platform as a service, incorporating these terms and conditions (including the Schedules) and the Statement of Services, and any amendments to the Agreement from time to time;
+“Agreement” means the agreement between the Provider and the Customer for the provision of the Services, incorporating these terms and conditions (including the Schedules) and the Statement of Services (if any), and any additional or supplemental terms and conditions agreed between the Provider and the Customer in writing from time to time;

-“Business Day” means any week day, other than a bank or public holiday in New Zealand
+“Business Day” means any week day, other than a public holiday in Auckland, New Zealand;

 “Charges” means the amounts payable by the Customer to the Provider under or in relation to the Agreement;